10 Alternative Gift Ideas for Father’s Day

 - (Bonus) Day Off: Give dad a break from all his responsibilities and encourage him to sleep in, relax, and recharge.
 This gift is particularly great for fathers of young children.

 Looking for additional ways to have more fun and less stuff at all your celebrations?
-Look out for the launch of SoKind: An Alternative Gift Registry coming this fall!
+Check out SoKind: An Alternative Gift Registry.